Formation of "Blanets" from Dust Grains around the Supermassive Black Holes in Galaxies: Models

 where $L_{UV}$ is the ultra-violet luminosity of the AGN, and $a_d$ is the dust size \citep{barvainis1987}.
 The radiation forms conical ionized gas (narrow emission-line region) and also contributes to producing the outflows of the dusty gas and torus \citep{wada2012, wada2018, izumi2018}.
 In the mid-plane of the torus, cold, dense gas forms a thin disk, where icy dust particles can be present beyond the snowline $r_{snow}$ (see \S 2.4).

-We model the turbulent disk based on the $\alpha$-viscosity formalism \citep{shakura1973} with a dimensionless parameter $\alpha \lesssim 1.0$.
-In the circumnuclear disk in AGNs, the value of $\alpha$ is highly uncertain.
+{ We introduce a free parameter $\alpha \equiv v_t^2/c_s^2$, where $c_s$ is the gas sound velocity and $v_t$ is the turbulent velocity, to represent strength of the kinematic viscosity due to the turbulence \citep[e.g.,][see also eqns. (\ref{eq: deltav1}) and (\ref{eq: deltav2})]{ormel2007}. } In the circumnuclear disk in AGNs, the value of $\alpha$ is highly uncertain\footnote{In AGNs, the turbulence could be generated by various mechanisms; e.g., the magneto-rotational instability \citep{kudoh2020}, the self-gravity \citep{shlosman1987}, the radiation-driven fountain \citep{wada2012}, and the stellar feedback \citep{wada2002b}.}.
 Therefore, we here treat $\alpha$ as a free parameter to check how it alters the results, especially the maximum collisional velocity between the dust aggregates and the onset of the gravitational instability of the dust disk.